Bardolph-Automation-Inc/bardolph/docs/web_server.md

 The server executes within the Flask framework.
 If you run it, you should become familiar with Flask.
-In particular, you should follow their recommendations with respect to a reverse proxy.
+In particular, you should follow their recommendations with respect to WSGI.

 ## Running the Server
 The [Flask website](https://flask.palletsprojects.com) covers the general